 It’s been quite a year, to say the least.
 And while there’s still much uncertainty, there’s also much to look forward to as vaccinations expand and the labour market starts to rebound.

-We’re excited to expand Indeed Hiring Platform outside the U.S. and look forward to helping enterprises around the world approach hiring in an entirely new way.
+We’re excited to expand Indeed Hiring Events outside the U.S. and look forward to helping enterprises around the world approach hiring in an entirely new way.

 Most of all, in this moment and after such a challenging year, we’re excited to offer a better way to deliver on Indeed’s long-held mission: to help people get jobs.